methbkts/dfs-project-hello/README.md

 Symfony Demo Application
 ========================

-The "Symfony Demo Application" is a reference application created to show how to develop applications following the [Symfony Best Practices][1].
+The `Symfony Demo Application` is a reference application created to show how to develop applications following the [Symfony Best Practices][1].

 Requirements